-Nelson Construction and Renovations is a Design-Build Outfit.
-Design-Build is an industry-standard term which means:
+Nelson Construction and Renovations is a Design-Build Company.
+Design-Build is a term which means:

-A method of project delivery in which one entity (the design-build team) provides design and construction services under a single contract.
+A method of project delivery in which one entity (the design-build team) provides BOTH design and construction services.
 This is opposed to the traditional method of construction, in which design and construction are split up into separate entities, separate contracts, and separate work.

 In Design-Build, the cost of the project is established after the preliminary drawings (Schematics) are done.
 There may be back-and-forth between homeowner and sales at this point in order to get things under budget.
 Only once the price is approved do we go ahead with the detailed drawings, and then construction.
 This is opposed to the traditional method, where cost is established after the detailed drawings.